-Request for Taxpayer
+Request for Taxpayer Identification Number and Certification

-Identification Number and Certification► Go to www.irs.gov/FormW9 for instructions and the latest information.Give Form to the
+► Go to www.irs.gov/FormW9 for instructions and the latest information.

-requester.
-Do not
+Give Form to the requester.
+Do not send to the IRS.

-send to the IRS.Print or type.
+Print or type.
 See Specific Instructions on page 3.

 1 Name (as shown on your income tax return).
 Name is required on this line; do not leave this line blank.

+First and Last Name -This should match the Social Security

-2 Business name/disregarded entity name, if different from above 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Check only one of the following seven boxes. <input type="checkbox"/> Individual/sole proprietor or single-member LLC <input type="checkbox"/> C Corporation <input type="checkbox"/> S Corporation <input type="checkbox"/> Partnership <input type="checkbox"/> Trust/estate <input type="checkbox"/> Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ► Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+2 Business name/disregarded entity name, if different from above

+3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check only one of the following seven boxes.

+Individual/sole proprietor or single-member LLC C Corporation S Corporation Partnership Trust/estate

+Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ►

+Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
 Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner. <input type="checkbox"/> Other (see instructions) ► 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name and address (optional) 6 City, state, and ZIP code 7 List account number(s) here (optional)
+Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.

+Other (see instructions) ►

+4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3):

+Exempt payee code (if any)

+Exemption from FATCA reporting code (if any)

+(Applies to accounts maintained outside the U.S.)

+5 Address (number, street, and apt. or suite no.) See instructions.

+Requester's name and address (optional)

+6 City, state, and ZIP code

+This address should be where you want the 1099 mailed